Semi-blind Source Separation via Sparse Representations and Online Dictionary Learning: Introduction

 \section{Introduction}

 The blind source separation (BSS) problem entails separating a collection of signals, each comprised of a superposition of some unknown sources, into their constituent components.
-A canonical example of the BSS task arises in the so-called \emph{cocktail party problem}, and a number of methods have been proposed to address this problem.
+A canonical example of the BSS task arises in the so-called \emph{cocktail party problem} in audio processing, and a number of methods have been proposed to address this problem.
 Perhaps the most well-known among these is independent component analysis (ICA) \cite{ICA}, where the sources are assumed to be independent non-Gaussian random vectors.
-Other approaches entail more classical matrix factorization techniques like principal component analysis (PCA) \cite{HotellingPCA, EckartPCA, JolliffePCA}, or, when appropriate for the underlying model, non-negative matrix factorization (NNMF) \cite{NNMF}.
+Other source separation approaches entail more classical matrix factorization techniques like principal component analysis (PCA) \cite{ JolliffePCA}, or, when appropriate for the underlying data, non-negative matrix factorization (NMF) \cite{NMF} and non-negative sparse coding (NNSC) \cite{NNSC, NNSC2}.

 Here we focus on a slightly different, and often more challenging setting -- the so-called \emph{single channel} source separation problem -- where only a single mixture of the source signals is observed.
 Single channel source separation problems require the use of some additional \emph{a priori} knowledge about the sources and their structure in order to perform separation\cite{Jang03, Jung00, Schmidt06, Davies2007}.
 Here, we assume that the local structure of one of the source signals is \emph{approximately} known (in a manner described in more detail below), and our aim is to separate this partially known source from an unknown ``background'' source.
-Our task is motivated by an audio processing application in law enforcement scenarios where electroshock devices are used.
-A key forensic task in these scenarios is to determine, from audio data recorded by the device itself, the resistive load encountered by the device (corresponding to qualitatively ``low'' and ``high'' resistance loads).
-The approach proposed here can aims to separate the audio corresponding to a nominally periodic and approximately known (up to the resistive load ambiguities) discharge from otherwise unknown, but often highly structured, background audio.
-The separated audio signal can subsequently be used to classify the state of the resistive load (we consider only the separation task here).